leoafarias/firekit/README.md

 ## Firebase Setup

-To use Firekit with your Firebase project, you need to set up Firebase credentials:
+To use TorchKit with your Firebase project, you need to set up Firebase credentials:

 1. Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/)